voatsap/xpdays/sample3/README.md

-#  Sample2.
-Creating ubuntu instance using set of files
+#  Sample3.
+Deploy a sample application, using RDS

 1. Build custom image using packer.
 Build/redeploy workflow
 2. Deploy a sample application using *user_data*